 I have been busy redesigning my bathroom in my head for some time now.
-I really want to swap out my old boat of jacuzi tub for a sleek, free-standing bathtub like the ones I keep seeing in the fancy hotels I stay at.
+I really want to swap out my old boat of jacuzi tub for a sleek, free-standing bathtub like the ones I keep seeing in the fancy hotels I stay at that make you want to grab a bath bomb and soak all day.
 There was a time when a freestanding soaker bathtub was only appreciated for its functional value.
 However, in the past two decades, the world of the bathroom has undergone a major transformation.
 From the dull looking conventional bathtub to the almost extravagant luxury bathroom designs, today there are bathtubs that come in a dazzling number of styles, sizes, colors, features, and materials.

 Choosing a Free-Standing Bathtub for Your Bathroom

 Choosing a stand alone soaking tub is not as easy as it once was.
 The possibilities are infinite ranging from whirlpools, soakers, classic claw-foot models, tubs with neck rest, or even walk-in tubs, and they come in every type of shape that is imaginable.
 However, all this extra variety also comes at additional costs; so it is important to consider why you want the tub and what is your budget.

 The home owner of today is not only looking for a tub where he or she can immerse themselves for 30 minutes after a hard day’s work but also to enhance the look of the bathroom.
 The tub has now become a major center for relaxation and eye appeal for the family bathroom all at once.
 The styles and designs of bathtubs available today are enormous and hence one needs to do some legwork before having one installed.
 There are bathtubs to match all budgets.
 The only things that may limit your choices of a soaker tub include the available space and the plumbing location.